eckucukoglu/redmine-reminder-emails/README.md

 ## Contributions

-* Any pull requests to fix a bug are welcome.
+* Any pull requests to fix a bug or enhancement are welcome.
 * For further development, contact me to be added as a collaborator.

 ## Compatibility

 Plugin tested with `3.3.*` version of Redmine.

+## License

+redmine-reminder-emails is released under the GNU GENERAL PUBLIC LICENSE Version 3.
+See the bundled LICENSE file for details.

    [crontab]: <http://www.cyberciti.biz/faq/how-do-i-add-jobs-to-cron-under-linux-or-unix-oses/>